couchbaselabs/ToDoLite-Android/tutorial.md

 You will learn how to save documents and consequently revisions as well.

-In Couchbase Lite a document’s body takes the form of a JSON object - a collection a key/value pairs where the values can be different types of data such as numbers, strings, arrays or even nested objects.
+In Couchbase Lite a document’s body takes the form of a JSON object - a collection of key/value pairs where the values can be different types of data such as numbers, strings, arrays or even nested objects.

 Open `List.java` and add the necessary code in the `createNewList` method to persist a List document to a Couchbase Lite database.
 Instantiate a new HashMap and save a couple of properties:
 - `type` » the document type `list`